ptomulik/testmd/rst/README.rst

-NOTES
+TES
 =====

-This is a board with yellow sticks.
-Whenever I find an information I think it may be usefull in near future, I put it here.
+This is my yellow-stick board.
+Whenever I find an information I think it may be useful in near future, I put it here.

 CONTENTS
 --------